Dharma: According to Patanjali Yoga

 In the Yoga Sutras of Patanjali the dharma is real; in the Vedanta it is unreal.

 Dharma is part of yoga, suggests Patanjali; the elements of Hindu dharma are the attributes, qualities and aspects of yoga.
 Patanjali explained dharma in two categories: yamas (restraints) and niyamas (observances).

-The five yamas, according to Patanjali, are: abstain from injury to all living creatures, abstain from falsehood (satya), abstain from unauthorised appropriation of things-of-value from another (acastrapurvaka), abstain from coveting or sexually cheating on your partner, and abstain from expecting or accepting gifts from others.
+The five yamas, according to Patanjali, are: abstain from injury to all living creatures, abstain from falsehood (satya), abstain from unauthorised appropriation of things of value from another (acastrapurvaka), abstain from coveting or sexually cheating on your partner, and abstain from expecting or accepting gifts from others.
 The five yama apply in action, speech and mind.
 In explaining yama, Patanjali clarifies that certain professions and situations may require qualification in conduct.
-For example, a fisherman must injure a fish, but he must attempt to do this with least trauma to fish and the fisherman must try to injure no other creature as he fishes.
+For example, a fisherman must injure a fish, but he must attempt to do this with the least trauma to the fish and the fisherman must try to injure no other creature as he fishes.

 The five niyamas (observances) are cleanliness by eating pure food and removing impure thoughts (such as arrogance or jealousy or pride), contentment in one's means, meditation and silent reflection regardless of circumstances one faces, study and pursuit of historic knowledge, and devotion of all actions to the Supreme Teacher to achieve perfection of concentration.